About acne scarring

 Medical-grade home skincare products Prescribed by your skin specialist for use on a daily basis, morning and night, to help manage and maintain your breakouts and maintain healthy skin

 Medical grade mineral make-up A better option than spending money on great treatments and products - then applying the incorrect make up, which may be the cause of you getting repeatedly blocked or irritated skin, causing new breakouts and scarring.

 Medical microdermabrasion is great for any superficial scars or marks left from acne.
 It can be easily combined with our skin peels to boost the results.

-It can be used along side skin peels if you are suitable and happy to embark this course that will really improve the texture of your skin.
-The Dermaroller uses micro-medical skin-needling to stimulate the natural healing process, using your own collagen to regenerate and repair your skin naturally while skin peels use active ingredients to dissolve and remove unwanted lesions on the skin.
+Micro-needling can be used alongside skin peels (if your skin is suitable for peels) to further improve the texture of your skin.
+The Dermaroller stimulates the natural healing process, using your own collagen to regenerate and repair your skin naturally, while skin peels use active ingredients to dissolve and remove unwanted lesions on the skin.